Renewal of Aging Brain Program

 In this program you will experience:

-- Cognitive-perceptual training, designed to boost focus, memory, processing speed, executive functioning, and other cognitive abilities
+- Cognitive-perceptual training, designed to boost focus, memory, processing speed, and other cognitive abilities

 - Different psychological and therapeutic approaches in counselling (individual, couple, or family) to achieve success and help you to work through the aging process and factors related to aging.